 \subsection{Methodology and data for the case study}

-We test our algorithm using a fully-connected neural network with four layers: an input layer, two hidden layers, and an output layer.
-The hidden layers have $2N$ and $N$ hidden neurons, respectively, with $N$ being the number of problem features.
+The FCP algorithm is tested using a fully-connected neural network with four layers: an input layer, two hidden layers, and an output layer.
+The two hidden layers have $2N$ and $N$ hidden neurons, respectively, with $N$ being the number of problem features.
 These neural units will operate with either Exponential Linear Unit (ELU), Leaky Rectified Linear Unit (Leaky ReLU), Sigmoid, or Hyperbolic Tangent transfer functions.
 The categorical cross-entropy is adopted as the loss function, while output neurons are equipped with Softmax transfer functions.
-The weights associated with the multi-layer networks are computed using the well-known Adam optimization algorithm \cite{kingma2017adam} such that the learning rate is set to 0.001, the number of epochs is set to 100, and the batch size is set to 32.
+The weights associated with the multi-layer networks are computed using the well-known Adam optimization algorithm \cite{kingma2017adam} with the initial learning rate set to 0.001, the number of epochs set to 100, and the batch size set to 32.
 After using a stratified split of $80\%$ of the dataset to build the model and $20\%$ for testing purposes, this network configuration results in a 0.785 accuracy.
-We do not foresee the need for hyper-parameter tuning or cross-validation since the model already achieves the baseline accuracy reported in the literature and the generalization of the underlying model is out of the scope of the experiment.
-To validate the FCP algorithm's correctness, we will assess the extent to which the composition vectors align with the role of protected features observed in the literature for the case study.
-Protected features refer to personal characteristics such as race or ethnic origin, gender, religion or belief, disability, age or sexual orientation, etc., for which a person belonging to a minority group might be discriminated against.
+In this experiment, the need for hyper-parameter tuning or cross-validation is discarded since the model already achieves the baseline accuracy reported in the literature and the generalization of the underlying model is out of the scope of the experiment.
+To validate the correctness of the FCP algorithm, this experiment assesses the extent to which the composition vectors align with the role of protected features observed in the literature for the case study.
+Protected features refer to personal characteristics such as race or ethnic origin, gender, religion or belief, disability, age, or sexual orientation, for which a person belonging to a minority group might be discriminated against.